 Microwaves cook and heat food, boil water and pop popcorn and aren't harder on food than the stove.

-Percy Spenser was conducting radar experiments during World War II when he leaned up against a microwave-emitting tube and accidentally melted the candy bar in his pocket.
-Eureka.
-His dry cleaners were furious, but Spenser quickly understood the sweeter implications of the event, and he went on to patent the first microwave heating device.
+Percy Spenser was conducting radar experiments during World War II when he got close to a microwave-emitting tube and accidentally melted the candy bar in his pocket.
+(Eureka!)
+Spenser quickly understood the sweet implications of the event, and soon patented the first microwave heating device.

 Why can't you wrap your meal in aluminum foil?
 Metal blocks the high-energy particles of the electromagnetic field, making for more trouble than a melted candy bar.